 This program is targeted to analysts, supervisors, managers, directors, and executives responsible for managing or working in a supply chain.

-Occupational summary for purchasing managers in the United States.
+Occupational summary for purchasing managers.